01builders/ev-abci/modules/migrationmngr/README.md

 -   `authority`: The address of the governance module.
 This is set automatically when submitted via a proposal.
 -   `block_height`: The block number at which the migration will start.
--   `sequencer`: An object defining the new sequencer.
+-   `sequencer`: Proto field name, populate it with the single validator's identity.
-    -   `name`: A human-readable name for the sequencer.
-    -   `consensus_pubkey`: The consensus public key of the sequencer.
--   `attesters`: An optional list of objects defining the attesters.
-If this list is empty, the chain will migrate to a single-sequencer mode.
-    -   `name`: A human-readable name for the attester.
+    -   `name`: A human-readable name for the validator.
-    -   `consensus_pubkey`: The consensus public key of the attester.
+    -   `consensus_pubkey`: The consensus public key of the validator.
+-   `attesters`: Not used in this scenario; leave as an empty list `[]`.

 ### Example Governance Proposals

 Below are examples of the `messages` array within a `submit-proposal` JSON file.

-#### Example 1: Migrating to a Single Sequencer
+#### Example 1: Migrating to a Single Validator

-This proposal will migrate the chain to be validated by a single sequencer, starting at block `1234567`.
+This proposal will migrate the chain to be validated by a single validator, starting at block `1234567`.

 ```json
 {